Leafwing-Studios/Emergence/README.md

 ## Contributing

 While we're looking to one day release and sell this game, the code is open source*!
 As such, contributions are welcome.
 If this game appeals to you (or you just want to learn more about making real games in Bevy), feel free to chip in and learn!
+While the Serious Work happens here on Github, the dev team (and curious fans) hang out on the [Emergence Discord](https://discord.gg/GyTG5KT352).

 Creativity and initiative is welcome: